Freud asked the question: “What do women want?”

 What’s the biggest mistake that FAs make in dialoguing with clients?

 [Typically] they’re more transaction-based than relationship-based in their selling.
 But I can empathize with the advisors: When you have a supervisor asking how much you’ve produced this week and measuring your success by productivity, it’s very hard.
 If you invest more in the client relationship upfront, though, you’ll tend to have very loyal clients.
+How can advisors improve connecting with clients?

 What makes a producer a top producer is having good communication skills.
 Often advisors have a long agenda they want to get through; and instead of putting it aside and meeting the client where they’re at — asking what’s on their agenda — they go into their own list.
 They need to actively listen to clients and really understand where they’re coming from.